Alaska Alternative Teacher Certification

 Type M Limited Certificate

 The Type M Limited Certificate is issued to candidates who have subject matter expertise and can teach Alaska Native language or culture; military science; or vocational or technical subjects.
 This type of license must be requested by a local school board and be supported by two letters of recommendation describing the candidate’s length of experience and competence in the specialty area.
 If issued, the certificate is only valid in the school district where it was requested.
-This type of license does not lead to any other type of teacher certification in Alaska and is limited only to the subjects listed above.
+This type of license does not lead to any other type of teacher certification in Alaska and is limited to the subjects listed above.
 For more information, consult the Alaska Department of Education and Early Development (EED).

 Testing Requirements for Alaska Alternative Certification